Buyers Guide

 You’ll eventually likely want at least 4 of EITHER Pykes or Black Suns (or both of course but they typically work best in different kinds of lists) but the above will put you in a place where you can really see all that this Battle Force has to offer.

-Generic Card Packs and Mission Sets
+Generic Card Packs and Other Miscellany

 There are a few “generic” products that every new player should consider, and the upgrade packs are nearly essential (luckily they’re cheap).
 I’ll give a brief description of each as well as a relative priority.